 When creating a marketing plan for your event, consider the common marketing rule that a person needs to see an advertisement at least seven times before they will remember it.
 Use various forms of media for your ad, such as pamphlets, posters, billboards and social media posts.
 Try to place your ads in high traffic areas with strong visibility to reach as many people as possible.
 Target your advertising, when you can, by placing ads in places like doctor’s offices and pharmacies.

-Many families and individuals want to prevent substance misuse and dispose of unused medications taking up space, making a Drug Takeback Day a valuable and potentially successful event.
-According to the Tennessean, the Nashville Drug Takeback day in April 2017 collected 212 lbs of unused medications and over 150 people brought in their old prescriptions to Nashville pharmacies.
+Many families and individuals want to prevent substance misuse and dispose of unused medication taking up space, making a Drug Takeback Day a valuable and potentially successful event.
+According to the Tennessean, the Nashville Drug Takeback day in April 2017 collected 212 pounds of pills and over 150 people brought in their old medications to Nashville pharmacies.

 How can I do that?